PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 17:38:59
+Last updated: 2024-04-07 17:39:32
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -